jpestovich/bookbot/README.md

 # bookbot
-Bookbot is a guided project for https://www.boot.dev/
+Bookbot is a guided project for https://www.boot.dev my first project